offspot/kiwix-hotspot/README.md

 ## Build pibox-installer-vexpress-boot

-pibox-installer download a linux kernel for the QEMU emulation of vexpress machine.
+pibox-installer use a linux kernel for the QEMU emulation of vexpress machine.
 This vexpress boot can be compiled on linux using make-vexpress-boot python3 script.

 requirements: `gcc-arm-linux-gnueabihf` and `zip`